chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

   \item Add selectivity block for the recreational fleet for 1916 - 1997.

   \item Add the onboard Commercial Passenger Fishing Vessel (CPFV) index of abundance from northern California used in the 2013 assessment.
 Sensitivity was allowed to estimated added variance to the index of abundance.

+  \item Add additional early CPFV lengths collected during onboard sampling (referred to as the Deb Wilson-Vanderberg survey) that were not included in the base model (data not received prior to the data deadline).

+  \item Include the CPFV lengths prior the previous sensitivity and include additional flexibility in selectivity for both the commercial and recreational fishery allowing for selectivity time blocks that would allow dome-shaped selectivity (if estimated): 1916-2000, 2001-2002, 2003-2007, 2008-2016, and 2017-2020.
+The time blocks for selectivity were designed to capture changes in percentage of area open to fishing.

 \end{enumerate}

-Likelihood values and estimates of key parameters from each sensitivity are available in Table \ref{tab:sensitivities}.
+Likelihood values and estimates of key parameters from each sensitivity are available in Tables \ref{tab:sensitivities} and \ref{tab:sensitivities-1}.
 Plots of the estimated time series of spawning output and relative spawning output are shown in Figures \ref{fig:sens-ssb-1} - \ref{fig:sens-depl-2}.
 The majority of sensitivities estimated the final stock status within the precautionary zone, between 25 and 40 percent of unfished spawning output, or just abot the management target of 40 percent.
 Assuming deterministic recruitment, annual recruitment from the stock recruitment curve, estimated a more pessimistic final stock status with the final stock status below the management threshold of 25 percent of unfished.
 The sensitivity that estimated female natural mortality estimated a higher unfished spawning output but a similar final stock size, relative to the base model resulting in a final stock status below the management threshold.

 The sensitivities that examined alternative parameterization of the commercial selectivity, asymptotic or spline selectivity, estimated similar initial stock size but lower stock size and status in 2021 relative to the base model.
 Fixing the commercial selectivity to be asymptotic and a single selectivity curve resulted in a less depleted stock relative to the base model (Figure \ref{fig:sens-depl-2}).
 The estimates from this sensitivity was primarily driven by the model estimating a selectivity curve that was between the selectivities by time block within the base model.
 Given the magnitude of difference in final estimates relative to the base model, additional explorations were conducted.
 Typically, sensitivity runs assume the same data weighting applied in the base model which allows for direct comparison on the negative log-likelihood across models.
 Updating the data weighting to this sensitivity resulted in a model that was similar to the base model ( Figure \ref{fig:sens-depl-2}).